Mean field limits of co-evolutionary signed heterogeneous networks: Generalized co-evolutionary Kuramoto network

 that is, the solution map of the following integral equation:

 We remark that \eqref{integralequation} is one-dimensional, which makes it possible to generate a fixed point equation induced by the semiflow of \eqref{integralequation}, and we can use this to study the mean field dynamics of the original coupled hybrid characteristic equation \eqref{characteristic-Eq-1}-\eqref{characteristic-Eq-3}.
-Note that \eqref{integralequation} is generally referred to as \emph{equation of mean field characteristics} \cite{G13}, and $\mathcal{S}^x_{t,s}$, in case it is a flow, is generally named as ``mean field characteristic flow'' \cite{G13}.
+Note that \eqref{integralequation} is generally referred to as \emph{equation of mean field characteristics} \cite{G13}, and {in case it generates a \emph{flow}, such flow is named as ``mean field characteristic flow'' \cite{G13}.
+Nevertheless, the semiflow of \eqref{integralequation} may not necessarily be a \emph{flow}, unless in special cases, e.g., when $h$ is a constant, i.e., when coevolution disappears despite evolution of the underlying graph.} Indeed, it is possible that multiple different initial graph measures $\eta_0$ contribute to the same phase at future time.